The Cromwell Las Vegas Hotel Review

 The Cromwell Hotel offers sleek, Parisian-inspired accommodations that include a mix of rooms and suites at various sizes and price points.
 At the lowest end of the price range are the Luxury and Deluxe Rooms, starting at 360 square feet.
 These two-room types account for the biggest chunk of the hotel units.
 They are almost identical when it comes to size and amenities, which include free Wi-Fi, retro-style iPod docks, and flat-screen TVs, as well as either a king-size bed or two queen-size beds.

-Suites at the Cromwell Las Vegas come in various sizes, as well, starting out with the Parlour Suite offering 723 square feet all the way up to the gigantic 1,730-square-foot Cromwell Suite.
-Every suite comes with similar amenities to those found in the deluxe and luxury rooms but brings in a few additional perks like free access to the nightclub, deep soaking tubs, and full-size fridges.
+Suites at the Cromwell Las Vegas come in various sizes, starting with the Parlour Suite, which offers 723 square feet, and ending with the gigantic 1,730-square-foot Cromwell Suite.
+Every suite has similar amenities to those found in the deluxe and luxury rooms but adds a few additional perks like free access to the nightclub, deep soaking tubs, and full-size fridges.

 Restaurants & Bars at the Cromwell Las Vegas

-The Cromwell Las Vegas has far fewer dining and bar options than most hotels on the Strip, but that is not to mean they are not worth paying patronage to them.
-The first dining option is Eatwell, a casual eatery that serves a surprisingly excellent selection of salads, sandwiches, and snacks, as well as burgers, nachos, and pizzas.
+The Cromwell Las Vegas has far fewer dining and bar options than most hotels on the Strip, but that doesn’t mean they’re not worth it.
+The first dining option is Eatwell, a casual eatery that serves a surprisingly excellent selection of salads, sandwiches, snacks, burgers, nachos, and pizzas.

 If you want to have some drinks, there are two on-site bars on the casino floor.